Canadian cuisine: Meal formats

 Coffee customarily refers to a small meal during a break from labour.
 This involves the consumption of a snack that, although it is the typical drink of choice (hence the name), may or may not include coffee.
 The Canada Labour Code requires employers to provide 30-minute breaks for every five consecutive hours of work.

 Lunch generally takes place around noon.
 Sandwiches, soups, fruit, nuts, cheese and a variety of snacks are common foods during this meal.
 Lunches are usually compact, utilitarian, and/or casual, particularly given that they are often eaten at work, school, or otherwise outside of the home.

-Afternoon tea is a common practice in English Canada and takes place around 16:00.
-This tradition often overlaps with afterschool snack and is commonly considered to be a marker for the end of one's daily obligations, whether it be work or school.

 Dinner usually takes place from anywhere between 17:00 to 19:00, and tend to be heartier affairs based around protein and vegetables.
 Local flora and fauna are most fully realized during dinner; in the Maritimes, dinner may be more likely to include fish, while the Prairies might include more beef.